vmeoc/Tito/asset/Deployment/K8/LB/readme.md

 ## Merged YAMLs

 - **ahugla-merg-rc-svc-fe.yaml** : Provides a merged YAML of the tito-fe-rc.yml and tito-fe-service.yml .
 This can be handy if you are providing step-by-step guidance on building out the Tito app and want the Front-End (LB Service + ReplicationController) to be deployed as a single YAML.
-- **tito-full-lb.yml** : Provides a SINGLE YAML to stand up a Load Balanced copy of Tito in Kubernetes.
+- **tito-full-lb.yml** : Provides a SINGLE YAML to stand up a Load Balanced copy of Tito in Kubernetes in a Namespace named "tito".
 Create a namespace named "tito" in your cluster, then use Sample deployment line: ```kubectl create -f tito-full-lb.yml```